The Story Behind Our Logo

 The Spark That Started It All

-As a kid, I rode shotgun with him in the service van, sometimes in the back, fixing the squeaks.
+As a kid, I rode shotgun with him in the service van.
+Sometimes in the back, fixing any squeaks.
+Dad can’t stand squeaks.
+It's a sign that something’s not right.
+Dad always likes everything done right.

 I puffed up my chest.
 “Helping my dad.”